rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Extraneous load of abstraction

-Summary of previous episodes:  Our cognitive load is limited but we are capable of abstract reasoning.
+Summary of previous sections:  Our cognitive load is limited but we are capable of abstract reasoning.
 Abstractions seem like our best hope in reducing the overall code complexity.
 But ...there are a few caveats.

 **Poorly implemented abstractions**

-You spotted an intermittent malfunction in your code.
+You spotted an intermittent malfunction in a code you maintain.
 Thank God, you see only one commit in recent history and you have a strong hunch something is wrong with that commit.
 Only some 50 code changes.
 The one that caused the issue is: `var1 == var2` changed to `var2 == var1`.
 Would you be able to spot it?
 I call this type of issue a "gotcha".
 How about, your _finder_ function seems to be not finding stuff, only that sounds too far fetched, the function looks correct, so you just ignore this as a possible explanation.
 The underlying issue is